Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### EERP (End to End Response) acknowledgement:

 Odette protocol service used to generate an end-to-end acknowledgement for the transfer at application level.
-In Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}}, this acknowledgement takes the form of a reply-type message (see [Reply message](#Reply_message_)).
+In {{< TransferCFT/axwayvariablesComponentShortName  >}}, this acknowledgement takes the form of a reply-type message (see [Reply message](#Reply_message_)).